yehezkielbs/telemetry_gem/README.md

 Telemetry also supports a daemon mode where a binary (telemetryd) runs indefintely and loops through a configuration file triggering updates to the API as it goes.

 Create a config file on your disk (by default /etc/telemetryd_config.rb).
-This file may have ruby code in it,  you may include your own gems, etc.  The file supports two configuration directives "interval" and "api_token".
+This file may have ruby code in it,  you may include your own gems, etc.  The file supports three configuration directives "interval", "api_token" and "flows_expire_in".
 The interval is how frequently each flow block is executed with the results sent to the server.
-Please note if the result from a block is unchanged from the previous execution then it will be sent to the server only once per day.
+The flows_expire_in sets the expiry timout of the flows.
+If they do not get fresh data before that period of time the board will display and expired logo on their widgets.
+Please note if the result from a block is unchanged from the previous execution then it will be sent to the server only once per day when flows_expire_in is not set.

 For more details please see our website.

 Example simple config:

 	interval 5
+	flows_expire_in 300
 	api_token "test-api-token"

 	gauge "test-flow-gauge" do